TariqCodeBit/Problem-solving-DSA/README.md

 - **Level**:  *****Medium*****

 ---
-Return the indices of the two numbers, index1 and index2, added by one as an integer array [index1, index2] of length 2.

 ## Brief Description
 - **return the indices of the tow numbers, index1 and index2, added = target**
 - **Input: numbers = [2,7,11,15], target = 9**